-The Logistics of Circular Breathing
+The Woodshed: The Logistics of Circular Breathing

 |Professor Barbara LaFitte is the principal oboist for the Boston Ballet Orchestra and plays English horn with the Boston Pops Esplanade Orchestra.
 She played on the Providencia CD by Danilo Pérez and on the Boston Modern Orchestra Project's recording of Steven Mackey's Dreamhouse.
 Both received Grammy nominations.|

 Players of various wind instruments use the circular breathing technique to play long, sustained notes without interruption.
 Musicians of diverse backgrounds who play the shawm, Australian didgeridoo, Sardinian launeddas, traditional Asian oboes and flutes, and more have employed the technique.
 Jazz players such as saxophonist Rahsaan Roland Kirk, trumpeter Wynton Marsalis, and Trombone Shorty, and such classical musicians as saxophonist Eugene Rousseau, clarinetist Martin Fröst, and oboist Marcel Tabuteau have also used the method.

 Saxophonist Geovanny Escalante holds the world record for continuous playing for 90 minutes.
 He broke the previous record set by Kenny G who held a note for 45 minutes on his soprano saxophone.